ManujD15/Real-Time-Music-Genre-Classification/README.md

 # Real-Time-Music-Genre-Classification-Using-Machine-Learning
-Real-Time Music Genre Classification using Machine Learning and Deep Learning techniques on the GTZAN Dataset.
-This project utilizes SVM, XGBoost and CNN models to classify music genres and features a graphical interface for real-time audio predictions.
+This repository hosts the code and methodology for **Real-Time Music Genre Classification**, a project conducted as part of a Master's thesis in Data Analytics.
+It employs Machine Learning (ML) and Deep Learning (DL) techniques to classify music genres using the **GTZAN Dataset**.
+A key feature is a **graphical user interface (GUI)** for real-time genre predictions.